gaborhor/TADPREP/docs/method_tuning.md

 - `.det_plot_type(self, df, col_name):`
   - Determines an appropriate plot type for a set of data (pd.Series) based on the pandas dtype of the user's DataFrame column.
 - `.plot_hist(self, data, col_name):`
-  - Create a Seaborn histogram for numeric-type data.
+  - Draws a Seaborn histogram for numeric-type data and stores a snapshot of the data used to draw it.
 - `.plot_box(self, data, col_name):`
-  - Create a Seaborn boxplot for categorical-type data.
+  - Draws a Seaborn histogram for categorical-type data and stores a snapshot of the data used to draw it.
 - `.plot_line(self, data, col_name):`
-  - Create a Seaborn lineplot for timeseries-type data.
+  - Draws a Seaborn histogram for timeseries-type data and stores a snapshot of the data used to draw it.
 - `.plot_scatter(self, data, col_name):`
-  - Create a Seaborn scatterplot for mixed-type data.
+  - Draws a Seaborn histogram for mixed-type data and stores a snapshot of the data used to draw it.

 ### Returns:
 - None - is Class

 ### Current State:
-- pre-Alpha build OOP
+- Alpha build
 - Colorblind color palette active
 - Data "snapshot" storage system implemented
   - Relies on storing a pd.Series of the data used for a given viz when that viz is created
   - Plot "recall/redraw" and basic comparative viz functionality implemented for histplots
     - `plot_data`, `det_plot_type`, `plot_hist`, `recall_plot`, and `compare_plots` all adjusted

-- Adjustments to other methods remain.
-Following those, Alpha Build will be complete
+    - plt.subplots() implementation with control-flow for proper axes object positioning and labeling

 ### Observed Bugs/Problems:
 - `__init__.py` and `tadprep` import functionality has issues recognizing the `PlotHandler` class